 Cigarettes once earned teens points with the cool kids.
 That was until the dangers of smoking tobacco rose from the ashes.
 Now a new trend is gaining similar momentum: vaping.
 Big tobacco companies are also paying attention and getting in on the action.
 The e-cigarette brand VUSE is owned by R. J. Reynolds Vapor Company (a subsidiary of Reynolds American, which manufactures Newport, Camel and many other cigarettes).
 Altria, the parent company of Philip Morris, runs MarkTen.
 And British American Tobacco, makers of Lucky Strike, Pall Mall and others, launched Vype in 2012.
-And the industry is booming: the market value is expected to grow from a current $10 billion to $34 billion by 2021.
+The industry is booming: the market value is expected to grow from a current $10 billion to $34 billion by 2021.

 Vaping devices, which turn liquid into an inhalant, gained mainstream appeal about 10 years ago.
 Many believe they are a safer alternative to cigarettes and are absent of toxic chemicals and cancer-causing elements.
 That’s why smokers are turning to them to stop their cigarette addictions.
 But vaping has doctors and public officials worried.
 Many vaping liquids are in fact filled with addictive nicotine and chemicals that some studies have found to be detrimental to health.
 Their biggest concern?
 Teens are getting hooked.

 Opponents say e-cigarettes, which aren’t regulated by the Food and Drug Administration (FDA), appeal to a younger demographic because of the misinformation about health effects.
 Another reason is the flavoring.
 “With flavors like vanilla, chocolate and banana strawberry, [companies] are making it fun and tasty and more attractive to kids,” said Nassau County Executive Laura Curran.